Anatomy

 • Malabar Medical College, Department of Anatomy was established in 2009

-• The Department try to inculcate a love for the subject by using different modalities of teaching and interactive sessions and make their tenure in the department informative, enjoyable and a memorable one
+• The department try to inculcate a love for the subject by using different modalities of teaching and interactive sessions and make their tenure in the department informative, enjoyable and a memorable one

 Academics